 Purchase incentives like points and discount vouchers are well and good, but you can take them to the next level.
 Adding game elements to these aspects can make them more fun and easier to stick in people’s minds.
 This is especially true if you add an app or a board game to the mix.

 Restaurants have had discounts going back ages but gamifying them makes them positively addictive.
 Take McDonald’s monopoly game for example.
 You receive tickets with each purchase and each ticket represents a space on a monopoly game board.
-The goal is to collect all the pieces of the same color to be eligible for a prize.
+The goal is to collect all the pieces of the same colour to be eligible for a prize.

 Some users of the McDonald’s program reported being so taken in by it that they were buying meals just to play the game.